JJublanc/continuous_evaluation/env_dynamic/README.md

-# To install the environements Gym proceed as follow
+# To install the environments Gym proceed as follow

 In a terminal go to the root of the project and launch the following command